Religious persecution: Persecution of Serers

 The persecution of the Serer people of Senegal, Gambia and Mauritania is multifaceted, and as a result, it includes religious and ethnic elements.
-The religious and ethnic persecution of the Serer people dates back to the 11th century, when King War Jabi usurped the throne of Tekrur (a part of present-day Senegal) in 1030, and in 1035, he introduced Sharia law and forced his subjects to submit to Islam.
-With the assistance of his son Leb, their Almoravid allies and other African ethnic groups which had embraced Islam, the Muslim coalition army launched jihads against the Serer people of Tekrur because they refused to abandon the Serer religion in favour of Islam.
+The religious and ethnic persecution of the Serer people dates back to the 11th century, when King War Jabi usurped the throne of Tekrur (a part of present-day Senegal) in 1030; in 1035, he introduced Sharia and forced his subjects to submit to Islam.
+With the assistance of his son Leb, the king's Almoravid allies, and other African ethnic groups that had converted to Islam, the Muslim coalition army launched jihads against the Serer people of Tekrur because they refused to convert to Islam.
 The number of Serers who were killed is unknown, but the defeat of the Serers at Tekrur triggered their exodus from Tekrur to the south, where they were granted asylum by the lamanes.
-The persecution of the Serer people continued from the medieval era to the 19th century, resulting in the Battle of Fandane-Thiouthioune.
-Since the 20th century, the persecution of the Serers has been less visible, nevertheless, they are still the objects of scorn and prejudice.
+The persecution of the Serer people continued from the Middle Ages through the 19th century, later resulting in the Battle of Fandane-Thiouthioune.
+Since the 20th century, the persecution of the Serers has been less visible; nevertheless, they remain the targets of scorn and prejudice.

 Persecutions of atheists

-Used before the 18th century as an insult, atheism was punishable by death in ancient Greece as well as in the Christian and Muslim worlds during the Middle Ages.
-Today, atheism is punishable by death in 12 countries (Afghanistan, Iran, Malaysia, the Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan and Yemen), all of them Muslim-majority, while "the overwhelming majority" of the 193 United Nations member countries "at best discriminate against citizens who have no belief in a god and at worst they can jail them for offences which are dubbed blasphemy".
+Used before the 18th century as an insult, being an atheist was punishable by death in ancient Greece, as well as across Christendom and the Muslim world during the Middle Ages.
+In the contemporary world, atheism is punishable by death in 12 countries (Afghanistan, Iran, Malaysia, the Maldives, Mauritania, Nigeria, Pakistan, Qatar, Saudi Arabia, Somalia, Sudan and Yemen), all of them Muslim-majority, while "the overwhelming majority" of the 193 United Nations member countries "at best discriminate against citizens who have no belief in a god and at worst they can jail them for offences which are dubbed blasphemy".

 State atheism

 State atheism has been defined by David Kowalewski as the official "promotion of atheism" by a government, typically by the active suppression of religious freedom and practice.
-It is a misnomer which is used in reference to a government's anti-clericalism, its opposition to religious institutional power and influence, whether it is real or alleged, in all aspects of public and political life, including the involvement of religion in the everyday life of the citizen.
+It is a misnomer that is sometimes used in reference to a government's anti-clericalism, its opposition to religious institutional power and influence—whether it is real or alleged—in all aspects of public and political life, including the involvement of religion in the everyday life of the citizen.

-State atheism was first practiced for a brief period in Revolutionary France and later it was practiced in Revolutionary Mexico and Marxist-Leninist states.
-The Soviet Union had a long history of state atheism, in which social success largely required individuals to profess atheism, stay away from churches and even vandalize them; this attitude was especially militant during the middle Stalinist era from 1929 to 1939.
+State atheism was first enacted for a brief period in Revolutionary France, and it was later enacted in Revolutionary Mexico and communist states.
+The Soviet Union had a long history of state atheism, with access to social success requiring individuals to profess atheism and stay away from churches (and sometimes vandalize them); antireligion was especially militant during the middle Stalinist era from 1929 to 1939.
 The Soviet Union attempted to suppress religion over wide areas of its influence, including places like central Asia, and the post-World War II Eastern bloc.
 One state within that bloc, the Socialist People's Republic of Albania under Enver Hoxha, went so far as to officially ban all religious practices.